Continual Learning for Instruction Following from Realtime Feedback: Results and Analysis

 We deploy the five variations for five rounds.
-In each rounds, all variations are deployed concurrently, each for 200 user interactions.
-To ensure that each worker interacts with all agents and to reduce ordering bias, we assign each worker a unique, consistent, and random ordering of agents; as they play multiple games, they cycle through agents in this order.\footnote{If we get more than 200 interactions per round because of the crowdsourcing process, we select exactly 200 games for training and analysis by preferring earlier games played by each worker.
-We discard the other games.} Because all variants except \variantlesssup are trained on the same initial data, we deploy a single agent for all but \variantlesssup in the first round.
+In each round, all variations are deployed concurrently, each for 200 user interactions.
+To ensure that each worker interacts with all agents and to reduce ordering bias, we assign each worker a unique, consistent, and random ordering of agents; as they play multiple games, they cycle through agents in this order.
+Because all variants except \variantlesssup are pre-trained on the same initial data, in the first round only, we deploy two agents: one agent for \variantfull, \variantsimplereward, \variantnoneg, and \variantsuponly, and another for \variantlesssup.
+After the first round, we deploy five agents, one for each variation.
 This experiment cost \$16,769.46.

 \definecolor{noheuristics}{RGB}{220, 162, 55} \definecolor{nonegative}{RGB}{70, 156, 118} \definecolor{original}{RGB}{0, 0, 0} \definecolor{extradata}{RGB}{111, 178, 228} \definecolor{eighth}{RGB}{193, 125, 165}